 Collaboration with a bigger innovator can be particularly valuable for smaller businesses.
 In turn, large companies can avoid long bureaucratic processes and shorten the time needed to enter the market.

 Now it’s your turn

 What do you think?
 Do you recognise the explanation of innovation management?
 Which innovation tools are you familiar with?
 Are you actively working on innovation?
+Is this an innovation for the long term or short term?
 Or do you perhaps have an interest in technological developments?
 Do you have any tips or additional comments?
 Read more here.

 Share your experience and knowledge in the comments box below.

 - Afuah, A., & Afuah, A. (2003).
 Innovation management: strategies, implementation and profits.